 By provide information on which functions are working well and which functions are underperforming, recruiting metrics are crucial for understanding where process improvements are needed and justifying investments into specific recruiting functions.

-The list of all the recruiting metrics a company might collect is long.
+The potential list of all the metrics a company might collect is long.
 Jibe found the top 10 metrics that talent acquisition professionals use to assess the success of their recruiting process include:

 Recruiting metrics also include conversion rates across the recruiting funnel.
 Overall, approximately 1% of candidates are hired.